SOMUA S35: Production and operational history

-Of these about 288 were in front-line service at the beginning of the Battle of France, with the three armoured divisions of the Cavalry, the Divisions Légères Mécaniques or Mechanised Light Divisions ("light" here meaning "mobile"; they were not light in the sense of being lightly equipped).
+Of these about 288 were in front-line service at the beginning of the Battle of France, with the three armoured divisions of the Cavalry, the Divisions Légères Mécaniques (" Mechanised Light Divisions" - where "light" meant "mobile" rather than lightly equipped).
 Each of these had an organic strength of four squadrons with twenty S35s; each squadron however had a matériel reserve of two tanks, one of them usually used by the squadron commander, resulting in a total of 88 vehicles per division; regimental and brigade commanders in practice had personal tanks too.
 Furthermore, 31 were present in the general matériel reserve, 49 in factory stocks and 26 were being processed for acceptance.
 These vehicles were later issued to several ad hoc units, such as the 4th DCR (commanded by Charles de Gaulle) which received 39, part of 3e Cuirassiers, the 4th DLM (10), and some Corps-francs Motorisés (about 25).
 Also the destroyed 1st, 2nd and 3rd DLM were reconstituted with a small number of tanks; the first two divisions received ten S 35s, the third twenty.
 S 35s further served with the 7e Cuirassiers (25) and a platoon of three was present in the 3e RAM of the 3e DLC.